 Mecklenburgh Square Garden in a private London garden.
-Access is only permitted to resident keyholders, except on two days a year when it’s open to all visitors for Open Garden Squares Weekend.
+Access is only permitted to resident keyholders, except when it’s open to visitors for Open Garden Squares Weekend.

 The Garden was laid out and planted between 1809 and 1810 as the centrepiece of the newly developed Mecklenburgh Square to the east of the Foundling Hospital (now Coram Fields playground).

 The Hospital Governors, who had been forced to lease a large part of the estate to address its parlous finances, nevertheless insisted that buildings only be erected on three sides of the Square in an attempt to preserve a pleasing prospect for the increasingly urbanised Foundlings.

 By 1814 houses were completed on the south and east sides of the Square and the newly appointed Garden Committee felt it was high time for some stringent rules ‘to be fairly painted on a Board and fixed at the Southern entrance’.
 Residents’ female servants were only allowed into the Garden under strict supervision whilst neither male domestics nor dogs were ‘to be admitted under any pretence whatsoever’.